 (I.N.S) prior to sailing.
 The government asks for key personal information from each passenger including, but not limited to, names, gender, dates of birth, residency, citizenship and passport details, if applicable.
 The Advance Passenger Information System (APIS) is standard for all airlines and cruise reservations.
 Failure to provide this information to your cruise line in advance of your cruise may result in delayed or denied boarding without a refund.
 You will receive additional information with your cruise documents.

-On June 1, 2009, the U.S. government will implement the full requirements of the land and sea phase of WHTI.
-The proposed rules require most U.S. citizens entering the United States at sea or land ports of entry to have a passport, passport card, or other travel document approved by the Department of Homeland Security.
+On June 1, 2009, the U.S. government implemented the full requirements of the land and sea phase of WHTI (Western Hemisphere Travel Initiative).
+The rules require most U.S. citizens entering the United States at sea or land ports of entry to have a passport, passport card, or other travel document approved by the Department of Homeland Security.

 CHILDREN: U.S. citizen children under the age of 16 will be able to present the original or copy of their birth certificate, or other proof of U.S. citizenship such as a naturalization certificate or citizenship card.

 Groups of U.S. citizen children ages 16 through 18, when traveling with a school or religious group, social organization, or sports team, will be able to enter under adult supervision with originals or copies of their birth certificates or other proof of citizenship.
 See the Department of Homeland Security's website for more information on the changing travel requirements.

 U.S. PASSPORT AND WHTI COMPLIANT DOCUMENTS:

 If your cruise requires air travel between the U.S. and the Americas, Canada, the Caribbean, Bermuda or Mexico, you will be required to present a passport when departing from or returning to the U.S. by air.